 Of course, if you want to up your odds you should take a whale watching tour.
 Orca Spirit Adventures runs tours that go up the West Coast Trail coastline taking in Sea Lion Rock and Carmanah Point Light Station along the way.

 One of the best Vancouver Island whale watching tours is based out of Victoria but if you’re visiting Port Renfrew you are probably going to end up near the city eventually.
 You can enjoy a 3-hour tour in a modern (and perfectly safe!)
 Zodiac to get up close and personal with the giants of the sea while spending the entire time enjoying the unbelievable scenery of the island’s beautiful coastline.

 Port Renfrew Camping

-There aren’t a lot of Port Renfrew BC restaurants to choose from but fortunately they will cover all your needs.
+There aren’t a lot of Port Renfrew on Vancouver Island restaurants to choose from but there should be enough to cover all your needs.

 The Port Renfrew Pub has a great patio overlooking the water and is known for its craft beers and classic pub food like burgers and chicken fingers.